rpollitzer/cheat_sheats/README.md

-# cheat_sheats
+# cheat_sheets
-Cheat sheets too assiit in quicker development of projects
+Cheat sheets to assiit in quicker development of my projects.